certego/BuffaLogs/README.md

 # BuffaLogs
 BuffaLogs is an Open Source Django Project whose main purpose is to detect impossible travel logins.

-In details, it sends several types of alerts:
+In detail, it sends several types of alerts:
 1.  **Impossible Travel**

     It occurs when a user logs into the system from a significant distance within a range of time that cannot be covered by conventional means of transport.